aybabtme/antoine.im/posts/an_infantryman_learns_to_code.md

 learn to be a disciplined and organized person.
 When I started my degree, I began a third life.
 Now I graduated, I'm not sure what to do.
 It's the first time in years that I have so much time on my hands, with only a full time job.
-Luckily for me, DigitalOcean is young enough a startup that I can have as large an impact as I want by just _doing_ stuff.

 I can recall when I started writing that VBA stuff, as I realized that I was doing something that mattered, that I was changing the status quo.
 And I